BYLAWS | TELEFÔNICA BRASIL S.A.

 Article 2 - The purpose of the Company is:

-a) the exploration of telecommunication services; and
+a) the exploration of telecommunications services;

 Article 3 - The Company’s head offices are located in the City and State of Săo Paulo, and may establish and extinguish branches, agencies, local offices, departments and delegations, by decision of the Board of Executive Officers, as provided for in Article 22, (vii) of these Bylaws.